-- you do not have the time or capability to fully understand the law that applies to your case, including applicable statutes and tax requirements; - the Decedent had creditors, including bank loans, credit cards, judgement creditors, etc. (an attorney can provide you with a plan to deal with those creditors);
+- you do not have the time or capability to fully understand the law that applies to your case, including applicable statutes and tax requirements; - the Decedent had creditors, including bank loans, credit cards, judgement creditors, etc. (an attorney can provide you with a plan to deal with those creditors); - you need some legal advice (the Help Center cannot give you legal advice), for example whether to proceed under a Full Administration, Release from Administration, a Summary Release from Administration, Short Form Release from Administration, or a Certificate of Transfer (per R.C.
+2113.61(D)(1), or whether certain creditors should be paid or not paid; - the Decedent has a surviving spouse or surviving minor children, who have special rights under the law; - one or more of the Beneficiaries or Heirs may object to your actions or the provisions in the Decedent's Will;

-- you need some legal advice (the Help Center cannot give you legal advice), for example whether to proceed under a Full Administration, Release from Administration, or Summary Release from Administration, or whether certain creditors should be paid or not paid; - the Decedent has a surviving spouse or surviving minor children, who have special rights under the law; - one or more of the Beneficiaries or Heirs may object to your actions or the provisions in the Decedent's Will; - The Decedent owned or possessed Firearms (see the probate information sheet titled "Firearms Law and Probate Concerns"); - one or more of the creditors, Beneficiaries or Heirs have hired an attorney; - you are too close to the probate matter, too emotional, and you will have a trouble thinking logically and objectively; - the Decedent was self-employed or owned a business; or - You need assistance to determine what is the Probate Property and the Non-Probate Property of the Decedent.
+- The Decedent owned or possessed Firearms (see the probate information sheet titled "Firearms Law and Probate Concerns"); - one or more of the creditors, Beneficiaries or Heirs have hired an attorney; - you are too close to the probate matter, too emotional, and you will have trouble thinking logically and objectively; - the Decedent was self-employed or owned a business; or - You need assistance to determine what is the Probate Property and the Non-Probate Property of the Decedent.